How To Determine Consulting Fees

 How do I take my client payments?

-At a minimum, you’ll need a payments system that has the capability to accept all forms of payment, from contactless cards to mobile payments.
-With a robust point-of-sale software, you will be able to take payments and have access to other payment features, making the entire process a breeze.
+A payments system that has the capability to accept all forms of payment, from contactless cards to mobile payments, will be most convenient for you and your clients.
+With the Square card reader, which works as a mobile, “pocket” point-of-sale system, you can take payments in person.
+You will also have access to other payment features, like a virtual terminal (for accepting payments over the phone), making the entire process a breeze.

-Invoices are a popular payment option many consulting businesses use to charge their clients, and it can help you get paid faster for your services.
-With online invoicing software, you can send invoices via email and clients can pay via card online.
-Then you can track all of your invoices and payments through that software.
+Invoices are another popular payment method for consulting businesses to summarise work and charge clients, and they can help you get paid faster for your services.
+With online invoicing software, you can send invoices via email, and clients can pay via card online.
+Then you can track all of your invoices and payments through the software.

 Kaitlin Keefer